 Due to COVID-19 pandemic, the United States is suspending services by their embassy and consulates in more than 100 countries.
 In an effort to reduce the transmission of the virus and protect the citizens and residents of the United States, each embassy and their consulates in many countries have suspended routine immigrant and nonimmigrant visa services starting March 18, 2020, and this will continue until further notice.

 If you are unsure of whether or not the embassy and consulates near you have suspended services or not, visit www.usembassy.gov to check and see if the embassy and consulate services have been suspended for a certain country.

-Embassy and Consulate Services That are Affected
+Embassy and Consulate Services Affected by COVID-19

 The U.S. embassy and consulates in many countries have officially suspended all routine immigration services, and will instead focus on providing essential consular services to U.S. citizens as well as emergency visa services.
 This means that besides emergency visa services and requests, all services for those wishing to immigrate to the United States are currently postponed for the foreseeable future.

-Services Available to American Citizens
+Immigration Services Still Available to American Citizens During COVID-19

 American citizens are still being taken care of and are currently able to obtain routine passport services which includes reports of births abroad as well as any notarial services, but these services may begin to be limited starting March 18.
 Many embassies and consulates are still allowing citizens to make appointments for their routine passport services, but after March 18th, the embassy or consulate may reach out to you and ask for you to reschedule.

 If you have time-sensitive immigration questions or paperwork that needs to be submitted, immigration attorney Pace Rawlins can assist you with your matter.

 Immigration Services Still Available for Non-Citizens During COVID-19